 While some find this invention remarkable and agree with the project, others comment that plants should be left to their natural beauty.

-723 clicks in 100 w
+Research: 972 clicks in 216 w

 Related: 62 examples / 48 photos